 Who are we?

-We are Pure Recruitment Group Ltd, with headquarters at 125 London Wall, London EC2Y 5AS, firstname.lastname@example.org.
+We are Pure Recruitment Group Ltd, with headquarters at 125 London Wall, London EC2Y 5AS.

-Pure is part of the Kernel Group, which is made up of different legal entities, details of which can be found here: www.puresearch.com/the-kernel-group.
+Pure is part of the Kernel Group (Kernel Ltd), details of which can be found here: www.puresearch.com/the-kernel-group.

 What do we do?

-We provide executive search and recruitment services to permanent and interim positions for clients looking to recruit personnel for their businesses.
+We provide executive search and recruitment services for permanent and interim positions for clients seeking to recruit business personnel.
 We also provide related services, including talent mapping and research, salary surveys, and people management consultancy.

 We collect the personal data of the following types of people to allow us to undertake our business;

 - Prospective and placed candidates for permanent or temporary roles;

 - Supplier contacts to support our services; and